 French Cay boasts some of the most amazing coral and marine life in the Turks and Caicos which makes it an absolute dream for scuba diving and snorkeling enthusiasts.

 Molasses Reef is home to what is believed to be one of the oldest shipwrecks discovered in the New World.
-It is also a peaceful sanctuary for migratory birds.
+The island is also a sanctuary for migratory birds.

 DAY 7: West Caicos

 Set course for West Caicos where there are many excellent dive sites off the west coast, as well as several moorings.
 Dive the wall, which drops off some 7000 feet, where large sea life is often seen.
 Topside depth range is between 40 to 90 feet, allowing diving for a wide range of divers from beginners to experts.